stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 between each submission.
 The sending participant would not be in possession of the most recent authorized declaration transaction and so could not jump ahead to that most recent payment.

+### Presence of a Free Option

+Like most multi-party protocols, where multiple parties must authorize a transaction, there exists a period of time where a free-option may exist.
+One party may sign a payment and another party can wait some period of time to decide if they will authorize it, or if they will fallback to the previously authorized transaction.

 ## Limitations